Toy Story That Time Forgot

-Toy Story That Time Forgot (titled Toy Story: That Time Forgot on Disney+) is an American computer-animated Christmas television special, produced by Pixar Animation Studios and Walt Disney Television Animation that aired on ABC on December 2, 2014.
+Toy Story That Time Forgot, titled Toy Story: That Time Forgot on Disney+, is an American animated Christmas television special produced by Pixar Animation Studios and Disney Television Animation and released by Walt Disney Pictures that aired on ABC on December 2, 2014.
 Written and directed by Sam & Max creator Steve Purcell, the special was produced by Galyn Susman.
 Michael Giacchino composed the music for the special.
 Most of the regular cast from the Toy Story series reprised their roles, including Tom Hanks as Woody, Tim Allen as Buzz Lightyear, Kristen Schaal as Trixie, Wallace Shawn as Rex, Timothy Dalton as Mr. Pricklepants, Don Rickles as Mr. Potato Head, and Joan Cusack as Jessie, with Kevin McKidd and Emma Hudak joining as new characters Reptillus Maximus and Angel Kitty, respectively.
-This was Rickles' final TV special role before his death on April 6, 2017, and was the last Toy Story production for five years until the release of Toy Story 4 on June 21, 2019.
+This was Rickles' final TV special role before his death on April 6, 2017, and was the last Toy Story production for four and a half years until the release of Toy Story 4 on June 21, 2019.
 The special received critical acclaim.